 ISO 27001 Standards which are met to achieve alignment with international security guidelines.

 Mattermost adheres to contractual obligations for ensuring the proper management of data through:

 GDPR-Compliant Data Processing Addendum included with Mattermost’s standard terms.

 Mattermost supports features that ensure data management and data portability.

-Compliance with accessibility standards is achieved in the following ways:
+Adherence with accessibility standards is assisted in the following ways: